richard-scryber/PaperworkDayDocs/docs/templates/preformatted.md

 ---
 layout: default
-title: Page Headers and Footers
+title: Pre-formatted Elements
 parent: Template Content
-nav_order: 1
+nav_order: 10
 ---

 # Template Content
 {: .no_toc }

-Paperwork supports the use of page headers and footers within the body element of the template.
+The pre and code elements support the use of styling on specific content as a formatted type.

+These can be sized and styled appropriately.

 <details open markdown="block">
   <summary>